hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 ## Creating and modifying User Groups

-1. Access the Identity & Access Service within the Wrench icon.
+1. Access the Identity & Access Service within the **wrench** icon.
-2. Select the User Groups Tab
+2. Select the **User Groups** tab
-3. To modify an existing User Group, click on it from the list of User Groups
+3. To modify an existing user group, click on it from the list of user groups

-   * Members can be added by selecting the Members Tab and selecting 'Add Members' under the Actions pull-down
+   * Members can be added by selecting the **Members** tab and selecting *Add Members* under the **Actions** pull-down
-   * Members can be removed from the User Group by clicking on the Trash icon beside the Member name
+   * Members can be removed from the user group by clicking on the **Trash** icon beside the member name
-4. To create a new User Group, click on the 'Create User Group' button
+4. To create a new user group, click on the *Create User Group* button
-5. Enter a User Group Name and Description
+5. Enter a user group name and description
-6. Once the User Group has been created it may be modified using the instructions above
+6. Once the user group has been created it may be modified using the instructions above

-## Creating and modifying Spaces
+## Creating and Modifying Spaces

-1. Access the Identity & Access Service within the Wrench icon.
+1. Access the Identity & Access Service within the **wrench** icon.
-2. Select the Spaces Tab
+2. Select the **Spaces** tab
-3. To modify an existing Space, click on it from the list of Spaces
+3. To modify an existing space, click on it from the list of spaces

-   1. Users and User Groups can be added by selecting the Assignments Tab and selecting 'Create Assignment' under the Actions pull-down
+   1. Users and user groups can be added by selecting the **Assignments** tab and selecting *Create Assignment* under the **Actions** pull-down
-   2. Select appropriate Role(s) for the Space
+   2. Select appropriate role(s) for the space

-      * Users and User Groups can be removed from the Space by clicking on the Trash icon beside the Subject name
+      * Users and user groups can be removed from the space by clicking on the **Trash** icon beside the subject name
-      * Resources can be added and removed from the Space by selecting the Resources Tab and selecting 'Update Resources' under the Actions pull-down
+      * Resources can be added and removed from the space by selecting the **Resources** tab and selecting *Update Resources* under the **Actions** pull-down
-4. To create a new Space, click on the 'Create Space' button
+4. To create a new space, click on the **Create Space** button

-   * Enter a Space Name and Parent Space
+   * Enter a space name and parent space
-   * Select Resources by expanding the 'All Resources' list
+   * Select **Resources** by expanding the **All Resources** list

-# Examples
+# Let's Explore Some Fictitious Customer Examples

 ## Example 1: ACME Corp.